Goodie01/Melinoe/README.md

    1. Selenium based web testing
    1. Testing a rest API
 1. Create Hecate, a component to test outgoing API requests
-   1. Create a component that the target application will talk to, and our tests can modify the configuration of, on the fly
+   1. The target application will talk to this in place of external services, and our tests can modify the configuration of, on the fly
    1. Eg set specific responses, artificially inflate the response time, time out altogether
+   1. Will store logs for validating requests were made
-1. Create a UI to allow testers to be able view logs and configure the new component on the fly
+1. Create Hecate-UI, which will allow testers to be able view logs and configure the new component on the fly

 ### Componets:
 1. Test library, intended as a java library to be pulled in instead of JUnit, to write intergration tests